-The production volume and trade liquidity of the Brent basket, which currently includes North Sea grades Brent, Forties, Oseberg, Ekofisk and Troll (BFOET), have declined since the turn of the century.
+The production volume and trade liquidity of the Brent basket, which until May 2023 was comprised of North Sea grades Brent, Forties, Oseberg, Ekofisk and Troll (BFOET), have declined since the turn of the century.
 This fuelled concerns about the Brent benchmark’s fitness for purpose and led to calls for more crude to be added to the basket.
 Responding to these calls, Argus devised a method of including US WTI Midland crude in the Brent basket, and from May 2023 this method has now become the market standard.

-The Argus North Sea Dated price assessment (PA code 0001723) reflects the traditional basket comprised of five North Sea grades: Brent, Forties, Oseberg, Ekofisk and Troll, assessed on a free-on-board (fob) terminal basis, as well as US WTI Midland crude assessed on a cif Rotterdam basis, netted back to a virtual North Sea fob price.
-Argus market reporters triangulate the prices of these physical crudes with contracts for difference (CFDs) and forward contracts to come to the Argus North Sea Dated price.
+The Argus North Sea Dated price assessment (PA code 0001723) reflects a basket of five North Sea grades: Brent, Forties, Oseberg, Ekofisk and Troll, assessed on a free-on-board (fob) terminal basis, as well as US WTI Midland crude assessed on a cif Rotterdam basis, netted back to a virtual North Sea fob price.
+Argus market reporters triangulate the prices of these physical crudes with contracts for difference (CfDs) and forward contracts to arrive at the Argus North Sea Dated price.

 This is the benchmark to which Argus adds individual grade differentials to calculate many of its outright crude price assessments in the Atlantic basin and beyond.